 Dearborn, Michigan 48128

-[include HFC logo if desired] (I prefer not to include the logo, because it sends an image file with every email message).
+[include HFC logo if desired] (Be aware that including the logo sends an image file with every email message).

 Quotes and other email personalization:

-Out of respect for others: Don't do it.
-Henry Ford College is a public institution that is welcoming to all people, regardless of personal characteristics or belief systems.
+Out of respect for others: Please don't do it.
+Henry Ford College is a public institution that is welcoming to all people, regardless of personal characteristics or beliefs.
 Please do not add religious, sectarian, political, or other quotes, comments, graphics, or statements to your email signature.
-These could be off-putting or alienating to people who are different from you.
-What you might find inspirational could come from a source that is problematic or discriminatory to others.
-If people perceive you as sectarian, they will not feel welcomed in your space and served by you.
+These could be uncomfortable or alienating to people who are different from you.
+What you personally find inspirational could come from a source or context that is problematic for others.
+Creating a welcoming space and accessible services requires openness, and, in some cases, this means exercising discretion in what you communicate through HFC channels.

 H. Do not mark emails as high-importance or urgent (unless you want to SEEM LIKE A SHOUTER)

-Marking emails as high-importance or urgent is a way of shouting at your colleagues to pay attention to you, NOW.
-It can make you seem self-important and annoying, so be very careful when deciding to do this.
+Marking emails as high-importance or urgent is a way of yelling at your colleagues to pay attention to you, NOW.
+It can make you seem self-important, so be very careful when deciding to do this.

 Everyone gets a lot of email, and as professionals, we triage our email to determine the sequence and nature of our responses.
 Most of the time, we don't need someone else to determine importance for us.
 If your subject lines and messages are well-crafted, and you are respectful and build relationships with your colleagues, you do not need to YELL AT PEOPLE to pay attention to you.

 If something is truly urgent, pick up the phone.
 Explain the situation.
 Ask for what you need.